JoshHeng/GCSE-Grader/README.md

-# GCSE-Grader
+# GCSE Grader
-A website which generates 2020 GCSE grades
+A joke website that calculates your GCSE results based on a complex algorithm

+Simply start a server at `/http` to get started.